Data Analyst Resume Examples and Templates for 2023

 • Created operational processes to reduce customer onboarding time, raising profit by 9%

-3. Include relevant education and certifications
+3. List any education and certifications relevant to data analysts

 Demonstrate your proficiency in data analysis by highlighting your education and certifications in your resume.
 If you majored in a related subject like statistics or computer science, include that next to your degree title.
 You’ll want to feature any certifications you’ve earned in data analysis, but also consider including your credentials or training in other work areas like public speaking, management consulting, or software you expect to use in your next role.